 - Persons / organisations with expertise in relation to access to premises or facilities for disabled persons

-In addition, any elector in the South Kesteven area can make a representation, which must include proposals for specified alternative polling places.
+In addition, any elector in the South Kesteven area could make a representation, which had to include proposals for specified alternative polling places.

 The polling arrangements will then be kept under review.
 The next full review of polling districts and polling places will take between October 2018 and January 2020.